openclarity/functionclarity/README.md

 * Sign and verify new AWS functions
 * Verify functions:
   * From the cloud account
-  * From FunctionClarity command line
+  * From the FunctionClarity command line

 ### Initialize and deploy FunctionClarity
 Follow these  steps from a command line, to install FunctionClarity in your AWS account.